Inclusive Cycling

 CycleBus

-What’s a Cycle Bus???
-A Cyclebus lets primary school children cycle to school safely, healthily, and sociably, in a bus-like formation, to protect them from traffic.
+What’s a Cycle Bus or a Bike Bus???
+It’s primary school children cycling to school in a bus-like formation, protected from traffic by their parents cycling on the outside, so they get there safely, healthily, and sociably.
 It’s about community involvement – it’s organised by parents, grandparents, teachers, and volunteers.

-See this a great video of how they started in Belfast!
+And this a great video of how they got started in Belfast!

 Cyclists emerge from Church Lane, Twyford, as part of the Cycle Bus